php-fig/fig-standards/bylaws/004-psr-workflow.md

 In this stage, major additions to the meta document are strictly prohibited.
-If alternative approaches are discovered that are not yet listed in the meta document, the coordinator must abort the Review by publishing a thread titled "[CANCEL REVIEW] PSR-X: Title of the proposal" on the Mailing List, unless the acceptance vote has started already.
+If alternative approaches are discovered that are not yet listed in the meta document, the coordinator must abort the Review by publishing a thread titled "[CANCEL REVIEW] PSR-N: Title of the proposal" on the Mailing List, unless the acceptance vote has started already.
 However, the sponsors may choose to abort the vote and the Review even after that, if they agree that this is necessary.
 The purpose of this rule is to give PHP-FIG members the chance to consider *all* known alternatives during the Review stage.